 Which layout is right for me?

 Kinesis does not necessarily encourage users to change to Dvorak, Colemak or Workman.
-That’s a very personal decision based on how comfortable you are with QWERTY and what your objectives are: speed or comfort.
+That’s a very personal decision based on how comfortable you are with QWERTY and what your objectives are: speed or reduced strain.
 There is no one perfect layout and ultimately the decision to switch to an alternate layout depends on your typing style, workflow, objectives, and of course, any physical limitations or pain you may be experiencing.

 At Kinesis we believe in building highly adaptable keyboards, allowing the user to experiment and customize which are the hallmarks of any good ergonomic device.